getdozer/dozer-samples/community-samples/README.md

 # Dozer Sample Contribution Guidelines

-Thank you for your interest in contributing to the Sample-by-Community project!
+Thank you for your interest in contributing to the dozer-samples!
 This document outlines the guidelines and best practices to follow when submitting a community project.
 We appreciate your effort and look forward to collaborating with you.

 ## Contribution Process

-1. **Fork** the Sample-by-Community repository on GitHub.
+1. **Fork** the [dozer-samples](https://github.com/getdozer/dozer-samples/) repository on GitHub.
 2. **Clone** your forked repository to your local machine.
 3. **Create** a new branch with a descriptive name related to your project (e.g., `my-awesome-project`).
-4. **Add** your project files to the `samples-by-community` directory within the repository.
+4. **Add** your project files to the `community-samples` directory within the repository.
 5. **Commit** your changes and **push** them to your forked repository.
 6. **Submit** a Pull Request (PR) from your forked repository to the `main` [dozer-samples](https://github.com/getdozer/dozer-samples/) repository.